PortableApps/Launcher/Other/Source/Manual/ref/paf/installer.rst

 the optional section is selected by default if the user selected to run the installer in a language other than English.
 The default is true.
 This entry should be omitted if you are happy with the default.

+**OptionalSectionInstalledWhenSilent** (optional) specifies whether or not the optional section is installed when the installer is running in silent mode when launched from the platform's app installer.
+This entry defaults to true when the optional components are not additional languages.

 **OptionalDirectory1** allows you to specify which directories are a part of the optional section of the installer.
 OptionalDirectory1 and higher are available